Rotate Keystone Fernet and Credential Keys

 Fix the cause (CronJob image, script, or CR spec) so the next rotation will produce valid output.

-bashkubectl -n <ns> delete secret <ks>-fernet-keys-rotation kubectl -n <ns> create job --from=cronjob/<ks>-fernet-rotate \ <ks>-fernet-rotate-recover-$(date +%s)The operator re-creates an empty staging Secret on the next reconcile; the new Job PATCHes it; the operator validates and applies.
+bashkubectl -n <ns> delete secret <ks>-fernet-keys-rotation # optional kubectl -n <ns> create job --from=cronjob/<ks>-fernet-rotate \ <ks>-fernet-rotate-recover-$(date +%s)The new Job PATCHes the (already-empty) staging Secret; the operator validates and applies.

 Confirm apply by repeating steps 2-4 above.